drexed/lite-component/README.md

 end
 ```

-Your validations will be executed during the components initialization and raise an `ActiveModel::ValidationError` if any validation fails.
+Your validations will be executed during the components initialization and raise an `Lite::Component::ValidationError` if any validation fails.

 ### Elements